Süddeutsche Glasmanufaktur - Theodor Wieseler / Wieseler & Beeri / Wieseler & Mahler

 In 1901, Ernst Mahler, the brother in law of Theodor Wieseler Snr. became both a partner in Süddeutsche Glasmanufaktur - Theodor Wieseler, together with a new company called Wieseler & Mahler.
 Meanwhile, in the same year, Theodor Snr. also co--founded and became a director of the "Nurnberger Bund" which is a purchasing and marketing co-operative, now based in Essen, North Rhine-Westphalia.
 Theodor Wieseler Jnr. joined the company in 1912, but was after a short while, required to do national service and again then conscripted into the army in 1914.
 Hans Kösters was brought in as general manager in 1915.
 Theodore Jnr. rejoined the company in 1919, and Hans Kösters was made a partner upon the death of Theodor Snr.
 Wieseler & Mahler also had a branch called "Der bunte Laden" at König(s)strasse 20 from circa 1939.
 Also they opened a branch in Erlangen, post war which was open until the early 1990's.
 Since the 1st October 1998, the company has been owned by W.M.F.
 Württembergische MetallwarenFabrik, and has been officially called

 W.M.F.
-Fachgeschäft Wieseler & Mahler A.G., but as can be seen below, the shop still has the Wieseler & Mahler sign on the front of Karolinenstraße 27.
+Fachgeschäft Wieseler & Mahler A.G., but as can be seen below, as of 2009 the shop still had the Wieseler & Mahler sign on the front of Karolinenstraße 27.

 The following designers either designed the pottery for Theodor Wieseler, or put their decoration on standard pieces: Carl Moos